Aaron-Lathrop/code-djinn/README.md

 execution context of generating a single file via the "contexts" property in the object being passed to the `builder.build()` call in the above build.js example.

-"$empty"
-There are times when you may want to have a template variable that only sometimes renders content on a line (e.g. "{{additionalRepos}}", and "{{additionalDataSources}}").
-Using the value "$empty" let's you render these lines when you want to, and leave them out when you don't.
-Not using "$empty" will result in a blank line in the output file.
-"this.Constants.empty" is also provided to help access this value.
 */
 	function setFileName(name) {
 		if (!name) this.fileName = this.route;